monowireless/MWSDK_docs/en/MWX/content/act_samples/brd_i2c_temphumid.md

 In `begin()`, the data was written out, but here the data is read in.
 To read the data, similarly, `Wire.get_reader()` creates a helper object `rdr`.
 If there are no errors, `rdr` returns *true* in the *if* clause.
 The second parameter `6` given to `get_reader(I2C_ADDR, 6)` is the number of bytes to read.
 When this number of bytes have been read, the procedure terminates reading the I2C bus.
 (Some devices may work even if these procedures are omitted, but usually you should give an appropriate value.)

 Read is done with the stream operator `>>`.
 There are several other read methods.
 For details, see [Helper functions](../api-reference/predefined_objs/wire/wire-helperclass.md) for details.
 When using the stream operator, enter values into pre-declared variables of type `uint8_t`, `uint16_t`, or `uint32_t`. `rdr >> u16temp` reads from the 2-byte I2C bus for variables of type `uint16_t` and stores them in **big-endian format (first byte is upper byte)**.

+Finally, 100 times the temperature [°C] and 100 times the humidity [%] are calculated and stored in `i16Temp` and `i16Humd`.Refer to the I2C device datasheet for the calculation formula.

 ### setup()